tynrare/webpack-template/README.md

 === Auto tests

-`npm run auto-node-test`, `npm run auto-browser-test` - mocha tests.
+`npm run unit-test`, `npm run unit-test-watch` - mocha tests.
 First in node (For testing you code in CI), second in browser with interactive, hot reload, etc.

 How to add new case:
  - Create file `./src/test/auto/*.test.js`